astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Use Case: Great Expectations BigQuery Operator

+In the second use case, we'll use the `GreatExpectationsBigQueryOperator` to run an Expectation Suite on data that is already loaded into BigQuery.

 ### Prerequisites

-#### Astronomer Core Airflow Distribution

 The `GreatExpectationsBigQueryOperator` requires the Google Provider Package, which comes with the Astronomer Core Airflow Distribution.
 To run the Astronomer Core Airflow Distribution:

 - Ensure you have the [Astronomer CLI](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart) installed.
 - If you are using the demo repository, simply run `astro dev start`.
 Otherwise, run `astro dev init` first.

-#### GCP Key

-A GCP key associated with a service account that has access to BigQuery and Google Cloud Storage is needed.
+Additionally, a GCP key associated with a service account that has access to BigQuery and Google Cloud Storage is needed.
 For more information generating a key, [follow the instructions in this guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ### Using the Great Expectations BigQuery Operator